If you’ve ever walked the floor of a large call room, you’ll notice an air of controlled chaos.

 However, the ultimate goal of a virtual call center is still the same: establish and flawlessly execute procedures consistent with your company’s values, while meeting the needs of your customers.
 Call center tracking software helps keep agents, managers, and enterprises accountable to their values and customers.

-The silver lining of forced virtualization of call centers (both in-house and remote) is that monitoring performance and acknowledging exceptional success can also be done virtually, thanks to software
+The silver lining of forced virtualization of call centers (both in-house and remote) is that monitoring performance and acknowledging exceptional success can also be done virtually, thanks to software.

-Software such as Insightful, for example, is specifically designed to help enterprise organizations with remote call centers enhance their business process outsourcing productivity and analyze performance in a simple, digestible format.
+A time tracker for remote workers, such as Insightful, for example, is specifically designed to help enterprise organizations with remote call centers enhance their business process outsourcing productivity and analyze performance in a simple, digestible format.

 A call center is a supply chain like many others: customer support requests come in, and either happy or unhappy customers come out.